Great comfort-food dish: Creamy Chicken and Rice Casserole with Peas, Carrots and Cheddar

 1 cup heavy whipping cream

-2 lbs boneless, skinless chicken breasts (about 5 breasts), trimmed
+2 pounds boneless, skinless chicken breasts (about 5 breasts), trimmed

-1 lb bag frozen pea and carrot medley (about 3 cups)
+1 pound bag frozen pea and carrot medley (about 3 cups)

 8 ounces sharp cheddar cheese, shredded (about 2 cups)